Shira Nayman

-Shira Nayman (born April 26, 1960) is a novelist and short story writer best known for her collection Awake in the Dark, published in 2006.
-She lives in Brooklyn, New York, and Highland Park, New Jersey, with her husband, the psychologist and writer, Louis Sass.
+Shira Nayman (born April 26, 1960) is a South African, Australian and American novelist, short story writer and clinical psychologist.
+She is best known for her collection Awake in the Dark, published in 2006.

 Early life and education

+Nayman was born in Johannesburg in South Africa to Jewish parents, Jacob "Jack" Nayman (1929 - 1987) and Doreen Shapiro (1932 - 2015).
+They were the children of refugees from Lithuania and Latvia.
+The family emigrated to Australia, with Shira attending Mount Scopus Memorial College in Melbourne.
+She grew up with siblings; Ilana, Marcus and Michele.
+Their father, Jack, was originally from Benoni and graduated with a degree in medicine from the University of the Witwatersrand in Johannesburg.
+He joined the Department of Surgery at the University of Melbourne.
+His wife, Doreen, was a music teacher and broadcaster.
+She specialised in the Kodály method and was a long-time radio presenter on 3MBS, where she presented the Women in Music series.
+Doreen was a cousin of Colin Tatz, who also emigrated to Australia from South Africa.
+Shira’s sister, Michele, is also a writer.

-Nayman was born in South Africa and moved to Melbourne, Australia at a young age.
-There, she was raised in a community of mostly Holocaust survivors.
+In Melbourne, Shira was raised in a community of mostly Holocaust survivors.
 She has said that this, along with her own family's escape from Eastern Europe during the pogroms of the early 20th century, has inspired her fiction.

 Nayman graduated from Melbourne's Monash University, with a Bachelor of Science in physiology and psychology.
 After graduating, she spent a year studying literature and history at Hebrew University in Jerusalem before moving to the United States, where she received her doctorate in Clinical Psychology from Rutgers University.
 After completing a two-year post-doctoral fellowship in psychology at New York Hospital-Cornell University Medical Center, Nayman earned her master's degree in English and Comparative Literature at Columbia University in New York, in 1990.